 I wanted to make a homemade lipstick that looks like the one you get in stores.
 Turns out how to make your own lipstick like a pro is not as hard as you can imagine.
-Packaging and a few tools can sometimes makes a world of difference!
+Packaging like this high-grade lipstick tube and a few tools can sometimes make a world of difference!

 - 1 tsp natural red colorant 10% (Natural carmine CI 75470 (obtained from cochineal) on sunflower oil carrier)